luci/luci-py/appengine/swarming/README.md

     allowed to localhost, you can `ssh workstation -L 9050:localhost:9050`.
     Make sure that any corp proxy is bypassed as needed.

-You can run a swarming+isolate local setup with:
+You can run a swarming+RBE-CAS local setup with:

     ./tools/start_servers.py